webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/link/ui.spreadsheet_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.spreadsheet_callevent.md - calls an inner event
 - api/ui.spreadsheet_combinecells.md - merges several adjacent cells
-- api/ui.spreadsheet_confirm.md -
+- api/ui.spreadsheet_confirm.md - creates a confirm box
 - api/link/ui.spreadsheet_define.md - redefines a single configuration property (or a hash of properties)
-- api/ui.spreadsheet_deletecolumn.md -
+- api/ui.spreadsheet_deletecolumn.md - deletes a column by id
-- api/ui.spreadsheet_deleterow.md -
+- api/ui.spreadsheet_deleterow.md - deletes a row by id
 - api/link/ui.spreadsheet_destructor.md - destructs the calling object
 - api/link/ui.spreadsheet_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.spreadsheet_disable.md - disables the calling view (makes it dimmed and unclickable)
 - api/ui.spreadsheet_eachselectedcell.md - iterates over all selected cells in the table
 - api/link/ui.spreadsheet_enable.md - enables the calling view that was disabled by the 'disable' method
-- api/ui.spreadsheet_filterspreadsheet.md -
+- api/ui.spreadsheet_filterspreadsheet.md - invokes SpreadSheet filtering by all existing filters
-- api/ui.spreadsheet_freezecolumns.md -
+- api/ui.spreadsheet_freezecolumns.md - fixes the specified amount of columns "on the fly", starting from the very left one
-- api/ui.spreadsheet_freezerows.md -
+- api/ui.spreadsheet_freezerows.md - fixes the specified amount of rows "on the fly", starting from the very top one
 - api/ui.spreadsheet_getcellvalue.md - returns the value of the cell
 - api/link/ui.spreadsheet_getchildviews.md - returns child views of the calling component
 - api/ui.spreadsheet_getcolumn.md - returns the configuration object of the specified SpreadSheet column